Meet The Team

 Our clinician team is comprised of Medical Doctors and Nurse Practitioners.
 We are a team-based practice, and patients may not see the same provider every time.
 We communicate regularly with each other to ensure we are up to do date on our patients' issues.

-Dr. Allada is an associate professor of medicine and the Director of the Adult Cystic Fibrosis program.
-He has served as the program director at OHSU since 2005.
+Dr. Allada is an Associate Professor of Medicine and Pulmonary Clinic Director at OHSU.
+He served as the Director of the Adult Cystic Fibrosis program at OHSU since 2005 through 2021.
 He actively participates in clinical research trials for CF therapies as an investigator for the CF Therapeutic Development Network (TDN).
 He also serves on the national CF Foundation (CFF) center committee which assesses CF centers across the country for accreditation.
 He serves on the national CFF patient education committee and volunteers on the Oregon Chapter of the CFF board of directors.
 In his spare time, he enjoys spending time outdoors, hiking and all things related to University of Michigan sports.

 Professor of Medicine - Associate Director of Adult Cystic Fibrosis Center

 Dr. Gold is a professor of Medicine and Associate Director of the OHSU Adult Cystic Fibrosis Center since 2010.
 He is a recipient of a CF PACE award and has been actively involved in both basic science and quality improvement research for Cystic Fibrosis patients.
 He currently serves as the Interim Chair for the Division of Pulmonary and Critical Care Medicine and has an active research group focused on safe and effective use of computerized medical records in health care.
 On a personal note, he is an avid road cyclist and loves all things Blazers!